SeaGL/organization/meetings/2025/20250929-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- kim: great to see everyone, short meeting but stuff moving
-- matt: apologies for missing a couple of meetings, more regular now
-- sen: happy to be here, feeling shockingly productive
-- dina: excited, countdown begins now
-- alfredo (late): feeling good about being on schedule
-- aj: also feeling good about the schedule
-- salt:

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)